gumaerc-testorg/mas.632-fall-2008/content/resources/schmandt_ch9.md

 resourcetype: Document
 title: Higher Levels of Linguistic Knowledge
 uid: 6e3d6d08-8c30-a760-141b-81397df75f81
+video_files:
+  archive_url: ''
+  video_captions_file: ''
+  video_thumbnail_file: ''
+  video_transcript_file: ''
+video_metadata:
+  source: ''
+  video_speakers: ''
+  video_tags: ''
+  youtube_description: ''
+  youtube_id: ''
 ---
 Chapter excerpted from the course textbook on higher levels of linguistic knowledge.
 This chapter presents representations of syntactic, semantic, pragmatic, and discourse structure that serve the reader as an introduction to topics in natural language processing.
 The chapter includes several case studies to illustrate the wide range of conversational interactions made possible by models of discourse.